kubecost/docs/alerts.md

 The alert settings, under `notifications.alertConfigs`, accept four global fields and a list of individual alerts to configure:

--   `enabled` — tells Kubecost whether or not to continue and read alerts configured via `values.yaml`
+* `enabled` determines whether Kubecost will read alerts configured via `values.yaml`, default set to `false`

--   `frontendUrl` — optional, your cost analyzer front end URL used for alert linkbacks (all alerts)
+* `frontendUrl` optional, your cost analyzer front end URL used for alert linkbacks (applies to all alerts)

--   `slackWebhookUrl` — optional, a Slack webhook used for daily cluster and namespace budget alerts, enabled by default if provided
+* `slackWebhookUrl` optional, a Slack webhook used for daily cluster and namespace budget alerts, enabled by default if provided

--   `globalAlertEmails` — a list of emails for alerts
+* `globalAlertEmails` a list of emails for alerts

--   `alerts`
+The follow fields apply to each item under the `alerts` block:

-	-   `type` — supported: budget, recurringUpdate
+* `type` supported: budget, recurringUpdate

-	-   `threshold` — required for budget alerts, optional for recurring update alerts
+* `threshold` required for budget alerts, optional for recurring update alerts

-	-   `window` — time window the alert covers, supports `1d`, `daily`, `7d`, and `weekly` settings depending on the type of alert described above
+* `window` time window the alert covers, supports `1d`, `daily`, `7d`, and `weekly` settings depending on the type of alert described above

-	-   `aggregation` — aggregation parameter, supports namespace or cluster
+* `aggregation` aggregation parameter, supports namespace or cluster

-	-   `filter` — aggregation value to filter on.
+* `filter` aggregation value to filter on.
 Given the available aggregation parameters, it is the namespace name, cluster name, or `’*’` (when using the namespace aggregation parameter) to signify inclusion of all namespaces

-	-   `ownerContact` — optional list of owner contact emails for namespace alerts, default to global emails if missing
+* `ownerContact` optional list of owner contact emails for namespace alerts, default to global emails if missing

 ### Example Helm values.yaml